hiren-says/Automatic-Report-Generation/README.md

 # Automatic Monthly Report Generation

-In **"main.py"** file user will connect to MySQL database by providing valid authentication and energy data is fetched from the tables.
+In **"main.py"** file, user can connect to MySQL database by providing valid authentication and energy data is fetched from the SQL tables which are stored at local servers at the IITH campus.
-The remaining program will generate monthly energy consumption report for the customers.
+The remaining program will generate monthly energy consumption reports in the form of bar plot for the customers..

+## Note
-For the purpose of confidentionality, login details and flat numbers are hidden in the program.
+For the purpose of confidentiality, login details and flat numbers are hidden in the program.